darshannn10/Linux-Command-Cheatsheet/linux-command-line.md

-cppw (8)             - copy with locking the given file to the password or group file dd (1)               - convert and copy a file debconf-copydb (1)   - copy a debconf database git-checkout-index (1) - Copy files from the index to the working tree gvfs-copy (1)        - Deprecated equivalent of gio copy install (1)          - copy files and set attributes mariadb-hotcopy (1)  - a database backup program mysqlhotcopy (1)     - a database backup program ntfscp (8)           - copy file to an NTFS volume. objcopy (1)          - copy and translate object files ptrepack (1)         - Copy any PyTables Leaf, Group or complete subtree into anothe... rcp (1)              - OpenSSH secure file copy rsync (1)            - a fast, versatile, remote (and local) file-copying tool scp (1)              - OpenSSH secure file copy ssh-copy-id (1)      - use locally available keys to authorise logins on a remote ma... svnversion (1)       - Produce a compact version identifier for a working copy. vfs_shadow_copy (8)  - Expose snapshots to Windows clients as shadow copies. vfs_shadow_copy2 (8) - Expose snapshots to Windows clients as shadow copies.
+cppw (8)             - copy with locking the given file to the password or group file dd (1)               - convert and copy a file debconf-copydb (1)   - copy a debconf database docker-container-cp (1) - Copy files/folders between a container and the local filesystem docker-cp (1)        - Copy files/folders between a container and the local filesystem git-checkout-index (1) - Copy files from the index to the working tree install (1)          - copy files and set attributes llvm-objcopy-13 (1)  - object copying and editing tool mariadb-hotcopy (1)  - a database backup program mysqlhotcopy (1)     - a database backup program ntfscp (8)           - copy file to an NTFS volume. objcopy (1)          - copy and translate object files ptrepack (1)         - Copy any PyTables Leaf, Group or complete subtree into another file. rcp (1)              - OpenSSH secure file copy rsync (1)            - a fast, versatile, remote (and local) file-copying tool scp (1)              - OpenSSH secure file copy ssh-copy-id (1)      - use locally available keys to authorise logins on a remote machine svnversion (1)       - Produce a compact version identifier for a working copy. vfs_shadow_copy (8)  - Expose snapshots to Windows clients as shadow copies. vfs_shadow_copy2 (8) - Expose snapshots to Windows clients as shadow copies.